-There is one idea Lacan raises in Seminar XVII that can shed some light on the game Brummell thought he was playing during his ascendency.
+Lacan raises one idea in Seminar XVII that can shed some light on the game Brummell thought he was playing during his ascendency.
 It is what Lacan calls “the double agent.”
-This returns us to the problem of sexuality, of occupying all the positions in the assumption that the woman is impossible, a non-player.
-The three impasses of the process of desire-blockage (“sometimes the process is caught in the trap and made to turn about within the triangle, sometimes it takes itself as an end-in-itself, other times it continues on in the void and substitutes a horrible exasperation for its fulfillment,” Deleuze and Guattari 136) are all ones Brummell played to the limit.
+This returns us to the problem of sexuality, of occupying all the positions in the assumption that the woman is impossible, a nonplayer.
+Deleuze and Guattari's three impasses of the process of desire blockage (“sometimes the process is caught in the trap and made to turn about within the triangle, sometimes it takes itself as an end-in-itself, other times it continues on in the void and substitutes a horrible exasperation for its fulfillment” [136]) are all ones Brummell played to the limit.
 Even his witticisms evince exasperation for having got the prestige and wealth he gambled for.
 But playing at these impasses, pretending to be stymied and trapped, can be read in terms of the double agent.
 This is someone who “starts again” because he “doesn’t just want the master’s little market,” Lacan remarks (Seminar XVII 126).
-He thinks he is in contact with “everything that has true worth, I mean in the order of jouissance,” which he also thinks “has nothing to do with the web of intrigues,” or the entrapments that create impasses.
+He thinks he is in contact with “everything that has true worth, I mean in the order of jouissance,” which he also thinks “has nothing to do with the web of intrigues” or the entrapments that create impasses.
 The double agent thinks that everything that has to do with jouissance “would also have to be arranged.”
 Brummell is the master of such arrangement, of such tight control, for the double agent is one who “conserves.”
 But why?
-Lacan offers a clue: “Because if that is true [if jouissance has to be arranged, conserved], the arrangement is going to become true, and by the same token the first arrangement, the one that was obviously fake, will also become true.”
+Lacan offers a clue: “Because if that is true [if jouissance has to be arranged and conserved], the arrangement is going to become true, and by the same token the first arrangement, the one that was obviously fake, will also become true.”
 That is, the double agent takes the Oedipal myth—the master’s game (his “little market”)—and attempts to unmask it as mere myth through the valorization of the schizo’s tool, jouissance or desiring flows.
-What was obviously fake—the Regent’s political and legislative power, Brummell’s playacting, Regency feasts and spectacles “will also become true” once the double agent has revealed the artifice of the master game.
-Yet if desiring flows are true, but so are blockages and repression: one is what is true, the other what legislates truth.
-In trying to make things true that were myth, Brummell’s playacting is real (‘no, I really meant it after all’).
+What was obviously fake—the Regent’s political and legislative power, Brummell’s playacting, Regency feasts and spectacles—“will also become true” once the double agent has revealed the artifice of the master game.
+Yet if desiring flows are true, so are blockages and repression: one is what is true, the other what legislates truth.
+In trying to make things true that were myth, Brummell’s playacting is real (“no, I really meant it after all”).
 His witty repostes are truths, even if they are also harbingers of his exile years where saying truths has no market value and jouissance translates into the unsayable.